nsaurabh777/finsight-ai/PRD.md

 ## 10. Definition of done (v1)

-- [ ] A query like "Is KPIT Technologies a good long-term stock?" resolves the correct ticker in one deterministic call (no guessing loop)
+- [x] A query like "Is KPIT Technologies a good long-term stock?" resolves the correct ticker in one deterministic call (no guessing loop)
-- [ ] The resulting report cites at least one retrieved knowledge-store passage, not just raw tool output
+- [ ] The resulting report cites at least one retrieved knowledge-store passage, not just raw tool output — *partial: works when the store holds relevant news; the seed store is thin so retrieval often (correctly) reports "evidence unavailable".
+Better news ingestion is Phase 7 polish.*
-- [ ] `eval/run_eval.py` runs clean and produces a scored report across all test queries
+- [x] `eval/run_eval.py` runs clean and produces a scored report across all test queries — *17 queries, baseline recorded in README (faithfulness 4.41 / relevance 4.88 / graceful-failure 100%)*
-- [ ] Streamlit app runs locally and produces a report end-to-end
+- [x] Streamlit app runs locally and produces a report end-to-end — *`app/streamlit_app.py` → FastAPI `/research`, confirmed 2026-09-02*
 - [ ] n8n workflow successfully delivers a scheduled report to at least one channel
 - [ ] OpenClaw skill successfully answers an on-demand chat query
-- [ ] README documents the n8n-vs-OpenClaw division of labor explicitly
+- [x] README documents the n8n-vs-OpenClaw division of labor explicitly
-- [ ] No hardcoded API keys anywhere in committed code (use `.env`, and `.env` is in `.gitignore`)
+- [x] No hardcoded API keys anywhere in committed code (use `.env`, and `.env` is in `.gitignore`)
-- [ ] Every generated report includes the non-financial-advice disclaimer
+- [x] Every generated report includes the non-financial-advice disclaimer — *enforced in `src/crew.py`, 100% in eval*

 ## 11. Notes for Claude Code